 In the last two weeks of the course, students will individually analyze their data and report the results in a full research paper.
 In this course, students will thus learn new skills of operationalization and data collection, and they will deepen their understanding of the use of statistics and the theories discussed in MERM 9.
 The assessment of the final paper will be based on the way students translate theoretical ideas into empirical research, in particular, the way in which they conduct and present their empirical analyses and connect them to theoretical ideas in the introduction and discussion sections of their paper.

 Research Seminar 2: Analysis, Results, Report

 The weekly meetings are used to support measurement construction, hypotheses testing and writing the empirical parts (data and methods, results) and the discussion and conclusion part of the thesis.
 An open atmosphere is demanded to discuss problems students face in their research.
 Students have to present their work; write drafts of sections, review/discuss presentations and drafts from other students, collect comments during meetings, and chair/organize meetings.
-With these multiple roles, students learn to reflect on the progress they make in their thesis, to discuss problems they face frankly, to discuss others' work critically, and to formulate and organize constructive feedback.
-Next to these class meetings, students can made (weekly) appointments with J. Weesie (statistics teachers of MERM03 and MERM07) for more technical assistance.
+With these multiple roles, students learn to reflect on the progress they make in their thesis, to discuss problems they face frankly, to discuss others' work critically but constructively, and to formulate and organize constructive feedback.
+Next to these class meetings, students receive guidance from their individual supervisor, and can weekly made appointments with J. Weesie (statistics teachers of MERM03 and MERM07) for more technical assistance.

 Master's Thesis on Studies of Migration, Ethnic Relations and Multiculturalism